isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 The ``reservation-get-by-hostname`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``reservation-get-by-hostname`` can be used to query the host database and
+:isccmd:`reservation-get-by-hostname` can be used to query the host database and
 retrieve all reservations with a specified hostname or in
 a specified subnet.
 This command uses parameters providing the mandatory
 ``hostname`` and the optional ``subnet-id``.
 Global host reservations